shaitarAn/LinguisticFootprintsChatGPT/README.md

 ### Feature extraction

-First make sure to update the lists of corpora and tasks in the `config.py`.

 `cd feature_extraction/scripts/`

+Update the lists of corpora, domains, and tasks in the `config.py`.

-`bash run_feature_extraction.sh` runs two bash scripts:
+Specify your input data and output directories in `bash run_experiments.sh`, which executes two bash scripts:

-#### script 1:
-`bash run_extract_BiasMT_features.sh` extracts metrics for Sophistication, Lexical and Morphological richness using the [BiasMT tool](https://github.com/dimitarsh1/BiasMT/).
+  - `bash run_extract_BiasMT_features.sh` extracts metrics for Sophistication, Lexical and Morphological richness using the [BiasMT tool](https://github.com/dimitarsh1/BiasMT/).

-#### script 2:
-`bash run_extract_other_features.sh` extracts other features using the [TextDescriptives library](https://hlasse.github.io/TextDescriptives/descriptivestats.html), also reorganizes results, and transforms dataframes for further analysis.
+  - `bash run_extract_other_features.sh` extracts other features using the [TextDescriptives library](https://hlasse.github.io/TextDescriptives/descriptivestats.html), also reorganizes results, and transforms dataframes for further analysis.

 `features_list.py` contains several dictionnaries with feature names: